keitaroyam/yamtbx/doc/kamo-en.md

 ```

 NOTE that for non-reverse-phi beamline (most beamlines other than SPring-8), do not forget to give `reverse_phi=false`.
 Vertically installed goniometer is not supported now.

+## Version hisotry
+Dates when the code became available on GitHub are shown

+* 2016-07-18
+ * use ramdisk/tmpdir for xds/xscale run
+ * calculate frequency of crystal symmetry taking unit cell parameters into account
+ * bug fix for OSX (with phenix-1.10.1?)
+ * bug fix on html report making
+ * bug fix for non-sge environment (multi_merge)
+ * calculate LCV & aLCV for actual set of parameters
+ * bug fix on parsing xtriage. anisotropy is now max(B_cart)-min(B_cart)